jangler/pokecrystal/fate-readme.txt

 - Eggs can be released using Bill's PC.
 - Crits only occur under circumstances that raise critical hit chance (such as using a Dire Hit or a move with a high crit ratio).
-- Repels have been removed, but using an even-numbered text box frame prevents random encounters.
+- Repels have been removed, but random encounters can be disabled via the options menu.